 Her name was Isabelle Baumfree, born in 1797, into slavery, right here in the State of New York.
 Yes, New York …and as a young person I found that hard to believe because of course, the south is where the slaves were.

 Isabella spoke Dutch since a New York Dutch family owned her… (Dutch...that blew my mind as a kid) She was eventually sold with sheep for $100 and started her family by being forced to marry a man she did not love.
-The man she loved was unfortunately, was a slave who belong to another slave owner and if they had children - they would have been his owner’s property.
+The man she loved was a slave who belong to another slave owner and if they had children - they would have been his owner’s property.

 In her own biography she tells of the terrible beatings she received, being sold, of her poor children being sold and of finally being promised her freedom in 1826 for an amount of work.
 When her owner reneged on the deal, she ran away with her young child Sophia and found refuge with a man and wife who paid the $20 for work she supposedly still owned her former owner.
 (New York laws for abolition took effect on July 4, 1827)